Wix Ecommerce Review: Building Your Online Store with Wix

 3. AI Design Assistant: Wix's Artificial Design Intelligence (ADI) streamlines website creation, providing personalised templates and content based on business preferences.

-4. Customisation Options: Wix offers extensive customization features, including shipping rules, product options, and flexible coupon codes, ensuring your store reflects your brand identity.
+4. Customisation Options: Wix offers extensive customisation features, including shipping rules, product options, and flexible coupon codes, ensuring your store reflects your brand identity.

 5. Cost-Effectiveness: With pricing plans starting as low as £14 per month, Wix offers affordable options for ecommerce businesses, though additional costs should be considered.